run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/portfolio-and-catalog/use/service-contract-attributes.md

 6. On the left side, it's presented the different attributes that can be configured.

-!!! info "Information"
+!!!
+Abstract "Information"

     Contract management can be done directly by clicking on the edit link, however it's important to check if your profile has this permission.

 What to do next